dfjmax/afklmdevnet-original-case/README.md

 - Integrate AngularJS build with gradle.
 - All of the bonus points.
 - Improve error handling when communicating with the Api Mock.
-- Add more test coverage.
+- Add more unit tests coverage + integration tests.
 - Improve JSON HAL response handling.
+- Add automated tests in the angular project.